My grandfather couldn’t spell for anything, God bless him.

 Maybe.
 But then again…

 I think of all the people I’ve been blessed to have in my life, and they’re rocking just fine without reading like the New Oxford.
-Which maybe isn’t the best educational perspective, but that can I say?
+Which maybe isn’t the best educational perspective, but what can I say?
 It’s all I got.

 And if I’m lucky, one of those … creative spellers … will even learn to cook like my grandfather did.